iemxblog/hpcb/README.md

 In the Kicad file format, a footprint has a location and an orientation.
 So when we apply a transformation to a component, we have to keep track of its orientation.

-The coordinate system used in Hpcb is inpired by homogeneous coordinates :
+The coordinate system used in Hpcb is inpired by homogeneous coordinates.
 Here are the coordinates of some footprint (a column vector) :

 ~~~~~
 (x)